DevExpress/testcafe/README.md

 ### Write Test Code in Modern JavaScript and TypeScript

-You can write TestCafe tests using both JavaScript with the latest features like `async/await` and [TypeScript](https://devexpress.github.io/testcafe/documentation/test-api/typescript-support.html).
+TestCafe allows you to write tests using [TypeScript](https://devexpress.github.io/testcafe/documentation/test-api/typescript-support.html) or JavaScript (with its modern features like `async/await`).

 [Test API](https://devexpress.github.io/testcafe/documentation/test-api/index.html) consists of over two dozen methods that can emulate all actions one could possibly do with a webpage.
 Chained syntax allows for code that is easy to write and read.